-A trapper education course teaches participants how to responsibly trap furbearing animals and provides a foundation of knowledge upon which to build.
-Topics in the 10 hour course include proper trapping equipment and use, responsible trap setting, the importance of good wildlife management practices, and habits and traits of furbearers.
-Students must pass a written exam.
-All Trapping Educations Courses are homestudy courses.
-Homestudy requires attendance at all sessions as well as study at home, in order to receive your certificate.
+A trapper education course teaches participants how to responsibly trap furbearing animals and bears in Maine.
+This comprehensive course provides a foundation of knowledge and skills upon which to build.
+Topics covered in the 10-hour course include trapping ethics, proper trapping equipment, responsible trap setting, and the importance of sound wildlife management practices.
+(See course content below.)

 New courses will be posted below as they become available.

 Can't find a course for your area?
-Contact the Regional Safety Coordinator for your area or the Recreational Safety Division Office at (207) 287-5220.
+Contact the Recreational Safety Division Office at (207) 287-5220